-Castor oil isn’t an essential oil, but it can be used as a vehicle for applying essential oil.
+Castor oil isn’t an essential oil, but it can be used as a vehicle for applying an essential oil to the skin.
 You can add essential oils to a castor oil base before application.
-This can help dilute the essential oil and prevent any adverse effects.
+This helps dilute the essential oil and may prevent any adverse effects.

 It’s also thought that applying castor oil directly to your skin may help remove toxins.
-It may improve immune function by increasing your count of disease-fighting lymphocyte cells.
+It may improve immune function by increasing the number of disease-fighting lymphocyte cells in your body.

 If you’re under stress, consider applying diluted lavender oil to your temples.
-This may help ease your mind, possibly alleviating certain emotional triggers.
-Lavender oil may also helps to lessen itching on the skin when mixed with a lotion and applied to the skin.
+This may help ease your mind, which might lessen certain emotional triggers of psoriasis.
+Lavender oil may also help to lessen itching on the skin when mixed with a lotion and applied to the skin.

-Pregnant and breast-feeding women, as well as people who have diabetes, should avoid using lavender oil.
+Pregnant and nursing individuals, as well as people who have diabetes, should avoid using lavender oil.
 Overuse of this oil may result in nausea, vomiting, or headaches.

 As with other essential oils, you may try applying a few drops of lavender oil to your skin when diluted with a carrier like coconut oil.
-Some people add drops of this oil directly to bath water.
+Some people add drops of lavender oil diluted in a carrier oil to bathwater.

-Geranium oil can improve circulation, lessen inflammation, and even work to relieve stress.
-It also promotes the growth and regeneration of healthy cells.
+Some sources say that geranium oil can improve circulation, reduce inflammation, and even work to relieve stress.
+It is also said to promote the growth and regeneration of healthy cells.

 For skin issues ranging from acne to dermatitis, you can try mixing up to five drops of geranium oil with a carrier oil like coconut oil.
-Apply this mixture to affected areas twice daily until you see improvement.
+Recommendations say to apply this mixture to affected areas twice daily until you see improvement.

 A popular home remedy involves combining one cup of distilled water with five to seven drops of peppermint essential oils in a spray bottle.
 You can spritz this mixture onto painful, itchy skin for soothing relief.

 Argan oil may work on psoriasis because it’s both anti-inflammatory and antiseptic.
-This means that the oil helps to reduce redness, dryness, swelling, and itchiness.
+This means that the oil has properties that help to reduce redness, dryness, swelling, and itchiness.

 Note that culinary and cosmetic argan oils are not the same thing.
 You shouldn’t ingest cosmetic argan oil.
-Allergic reactions are rare, and you should discontinue use if you experience discomfort.
+Allergic reactions are rare, but you should discontinue use if you experience discomfort.

 Because argan oil isn’t an essential oil, it can be applied directly to the skin or mixed with essential oils for a blend of results.

-It helps to soothe any inflammation while also speeding up the skin’s healing process.
-Black seed oil is an excellent moisturizer and can even reduce scale thickness.
+It might help to soothe any inflammation while also speeding up the skin’s healing process.
+Black seed oil can also be an excellent moisturizer and may even reduce scale thickness.

 Always research the specific oil you intend to use before you incorporate it into your treatment plan.
 Each oil comes with its own cautions and interactions.

-Although they’re all natural, essential oils can be particularly potent ingredients.
-For this reason, they should be treated like medicine and used with care.
+Although they’re all-natural, essential oils can be particularly potent ingredients.
+For this reason, they should be treated like medication and used with care.

-Essential oils are generally not recommended for pregnant or breast-feeding women.
+Essential oils are generally not recommended for infants, children, or pregnant or nursing individuals.
 Some oils may interact with certain medications or health issues.
-You should speak with your doctor about the oils you’d like to use to complement your current psoriasis care.
+You should speak with your doctor about the oils you’d like to use to complement your current psoriasis care plan.